designhubz-org/react-widget-example/README.md

   return productArray;
 };
 ```
 Product object should have the structure below.
-In our example, we are formatting the returned variation data to match the designed structure and adding them to product object.
+In our example, we are formatting the returned variation data to match the designated structure and adding them to product object.
 ```
 {
   index: 0,